copilotzhq/ominipg/README.md

 real-time sync, or just a non-blocking client for your server, Ominipg adapts to your needs.

-It runs the entire database connection in a dedicated worker, ensuring your application remains fast and responsive, no matter the task.
+By default, Ominipg runs the database connection in a dedicated worker, keeping your application responsive.
+For ultra low-memory scenarios, a direct Postgres mode (no Worker) is also available.

 ---